 The Bottom Line

 Vector databases solve vector search.
 They do not solve AI memory.
-If your production system requires context that is conversation-aware, token-efficient, deduplicated, and semantically precise, you need a Memory Management Unit — not just another index.
-Cortyxia's MMU is designed from first principles for the constraints of LLM inference, delivering sub-200ms latency, 40-60% token reduction, and relevance accuracy that pure vector search cannot match.
+If your production system requires context that is conversation-aware, token-efficient, and usable at inference, you need more than another index.
+Cortyxia is built for those constraints, and our published evals show large token cuts with quality held versus full-context replay.